mdn/content/files/en-us/web/html/element/a/index.md

     There are two versions of this attribute that you can set:

     - Boolean, i.e. just the `attributionsrc` name.
 This specifies that you want the {{httpheader("Attribution-Reporting-Eligible")}} header sent to the same server as the `href` attribute points to.
-This is fine when you are handling the attribution source registration oin the same server.
+This is fine when you are handling the attribution source registration on the same server.
     - Value containing one or more URLs, for example:

       ```html